 Lastly, connect with your prospects with your own LinkedIn account and follow their company to keep up to date with their activity.

 5. Email marketing – the emails you send out through BuddyCRM or your other preferred suppliers can provide you with valuable feedback for your database.
 For every campaign, you receive a report on its success.
-From that you’ll know whether your prospects opened the email and even if they clicked on the contents.
+From that, you’ll know whether your prospects opened the email and even if they clicked on the contents.

 You can also find out whether that contact still exists at the company through the bounce report. ie. if the sent email ‘bounces’ back then it can be a pretty strong indicator that your contact is no longer at that company.
-In which case, you’ll know that you’ll have to check through records to make sure the company still exists, where has your contact moved to (a potential new business scenario), and begin the process of forming a new contact at the existing company.
+In which case, you’ll know that you’ll have to check through records to make sure the company still exists, where your contact has moved to (a potential new business scenario), and begin the process of forming a new contact at the existing company.

 We hope you’ll find the above useful when updating your contact records next and if you need any more help don’t hesitate to contact us through our social media channels or by phone.